 As a rule, companies currently have not begun to disclose the extent to which their activities are aligned with the EU Taxonomy.
 There also are no comprehensive technical standards for all environmental objectives.
 In light of this, the Management Company has chosen at the present time to not state a minimum level with regard to alignment with the taxonomy and therefore reports 0%.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?1
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

 Yes:

 In fossil gas In nuclear energy

 X No

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

 What is the minimum share of investments in transitional and enabling activities?

+are sustainable investments with an environmental objective that do not take into account the criteriafor environmentally sustainable economic activities under the EU Taxonomy.
 There is no commitment with regard to a specific minimum share of investments in transitional and enabling activities.